 Enter Bird's Name in Search Box:

-The Acorn Woodpecker (Melanerpes formicivorus) are see in the South-western areas of North America.
+The Acorn Woodpecker (Melanerpes formicivorus) is seen in the southwestern areas of North America.
 These birds are found in colonies, where there are multiple males and females.
 Adults assist one another in the rearing of the young.
-When the acorns are ready, the woodpeckers peck thousands on acorn size holes into the bark of a trees.
-Where they store the acorns, by placing each mature acorn in a different hole, having created a food supply for the winter months.
-With this, they must protect the acorns from other animals and birds who also eat them.
+When the acorns are ready, the woodpeckers peck thousands of acorn-sized holes into the bark of trees.
+They store the acorns, by placing each mature acorn in a separate hole, hence creating a food supply for the winter months.
+They endeavour to protect the acorns from other animals and birds, who also eat them.

 Distinctions: The male and female have mostly a black and white body.
-The male with a solid red crown, is distinguished from the female, who has only a red cap, with a black forehead.
-Large white wing patches becomes visible, when birds are seen flying.
-Both sexes have white eyes, with dark pupils.
-The juveniles also have a complete red crown, but a duller plumage and dark eyes.
+The male with a solid red crown, is distinguished from the female, who only has a red cap with a black forehead.
+Large white wing patches become visible when the birds are seen flying.
+Both sexes have white eyes with dark pupils.
+The juveniles also have a complete red crown but a duller plumage and dark eyes.

-Voice: Very loud and noisy, usually made by more than one birds.
-Like most woodpecker, they do communicate to one another, by drumming on dry twigs or hollow limbs of trees.
+Voice: Very loud and noisy, usually made by more than one bird.
+Like most woodpeckers, they communicate to one another by drumming on dry twigs or hollow limbs of trees.

-Nesting: Four to five white eggs, one, maybe two broods per year.
-Nest is located in a cavity of a tree, in which the both parent pecked out.
+Nesting: Four to five white eggs, one or maybe two broods per year.
+Nest is located in a cavity of a tree which both parents have pecked out.

 |B L||W W||W||Family||Latin Name|

 Distribution: Found in mixed oak forests or oak/coniferous forests.
 They are seen mostly west of the Rocky Mountains, from the state of Washington, south to southern California and across the Sierra Mountains.
 They are also found in Arizona, through to New Mexico and into western Texas.
 There are also small populations of these woodpeckers in Nevada and Colorado.